jonmiller/jonm-dev-blog/_posts/2015-02-24-file-operations-with-java-8-streams.md

 title: File Operations With Java 8 Streams
 ---

 Streams are one of the major functional improvements introduced in Java 8 (the other being [lambda expressions](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html)).
-Reams have written about streams in Java - the package [JavaDoc](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) is actually a pretty good starting point.
+Reams have been written about streams in Java - the package [JavaDoc](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) is actually a pretty good starting point.
 In this post though, I plan to focus on a few specific use cases around file operations that I've found useful.

 Java 7 introduced NIO.2, replacing large portions of the original file I/O capability in Java.
 In Java 8, NIO.2 was further extended with support for streams - offering new solutions for some use cases, two of which, I'll be covering in this post.